 SECTION 1: Employee Information Employee Full Name: Current Cell Phone # Department Name: Supervisor: SECTION 2: Allowance Request Monthly Allowance (Check only one box unl ess two plans approved by a supervisor) ☐ Voice and Data Allowance for Cellular or PDA Service (average usage) \$20.00 SECTION 3: Justification (check all that app ly) ☐ Job function requires considerable time of essential to the System that the employee outside of assigned office or work area and it is to be accessible during those times. ☐ Job function requires continuous accessibility beyond scheduled or normal working hours (i.e., on-call responsibilities for critical System services). ☐ Job function requires access to e-mail outside of the office or beyond normal scheduled working hours and it is essential for the System that the employee has the ability to receive and send email during those times. ☐ Job function requires access to the internet outside of the office or beyond normal scheduled working hours and it is essential for the System that the employee has the ability to access the internet during those times.
-SECTION 4: Alternative Request for NSHE Paid Phone ☐ My position requires the frequent and continuing use of a cell phone/PDA on a daily basis during and after hours.
-I understand that I may not use an NSHE phone for personal purposes and that the phone records may be audited for compliance with this policy.
+SECTION 4: Alternative Request for NSHE I Paid Phone basis during and after hours.
+I understar ontinuing use of a cell phone/PDA on a daily ad that I may not use an NSHE phone for personal y be audited for compliance with this policy.
 SECTION 5: Required Approvals Department: Department Account number to pay allowance from: Supervisor Approval/Signature: Date: - Vice Chancellor Approval/Signature: Date: -